KenHoffman95/Golf-Statistics-Module-2/README.md

 ## Introduction

 For this project, I analyzed data and metrics regarding PGA golfers.
-I reviewed data for 1678 golfers (over 9 seasons) in order to determine which stats and metrics play the biggest role in determining a PGA golfers' earnings per Tournament.
+I reviewed data for 1678 golfers (over 9 seasons from 2010-2018) in order to determine which stats and metrics play the biggest role in determining a PGA golfers' earnings per Tournament.
 In order to get the data collection of PGA golfers to review, I downloaded a dataset from Kaggle that was webscraped from PGA.com and uploaded by Brad Klassen.
 I created data visualizations through MatPlotLib, Seaborn and Pandas in order to analyze the data.
 For further analysis, I used Statsmodels to create multiple linear regression models.

 ## Objectives